orcfax/orcfax-examples/README.md

 ```

 The interactive part is `./tx`.
 This acts as the working directory for
-explanations on interaction with the dapp.
+explanations on interaction with the dApp.
 Contained in this part is a README
-with dapp specific instructions.
+with dApp specific instructions.

 ### Executables

 Executables can be found in the `./app` subdirectory.
-There are executables.

-### Using orcfax
+### Using Orcfax

 You can either use Orcfax via an existing deployment, or setup a mock (see
 `./mock`).